BebeSparkelSparkel/hra/README.md

 The redefinition line requires the following in order:
 1. The redefinition operator at the start of the line
-2. Zero or more redefinitions, each consisting of:
+1. Zero or more redefinitions, each consisting of:
-   1. A single space
+   a.
+A single space
-   2. The operator name to be redefined, optionally bracketed
+   a.
+The operator name to be redefined, optionally bracketed
-   3. The operator assignment operator if providing a new value
+   a.
+The operator assignment operator if providing a new value
-   4. The new operator string if providing a new value, optionally bracketed
+   a.
+The new operator string if providing a new value, optionally bracketed

 Examples
 ```hra